 Paralabral cyst of the shoulder

-Paralabral cysts of the shoulder are an infrequent finding on MRI, however are an important diagnostic entity as they may cause a compression neuropathy of the suprascapular or axillary nerves depending on where they occur, along with a variety of other symptoms.
+Paralabral cysts of the shoulder are a location-specific type of paralabral cysts.
+They are an infrequent finding on MRI, however, are an important diagnostic entity as they may cause a compression neuropathy of the suprascapular or axillary nerves depending on where they occur, along with a variety of other symptoms.

 They may occur in around 2-4% of the population and presentation may be commoner in males (especially around the third to fourth decades).

 There is a high association with glenoid labral tears.

 They most frequently occur along the posterior, anterior, and superior aspects of the glenohumeral joint in decreasing order, with inferiorly located cysts being the least common.
 The posterosuperior location may be the most common 5.